What Does it Take to Be an Earth Driller?

 - Wagon Driller

-There were about 19,600 jobs for Earth Driller in 2016 (in the United States).
+In 2016, there was an estimated number of 19,600 jobs in the United States for Earth Driller.
 New jobs are being produced at a rate of 19.9% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Earth Driller by 2026.
-Due to new job openings and attrition, there will be an average of 2,600 job openings in this field each year.
+The BLS estimates 2,600 yearly job openings in this field.

 The states with the most job growth for Earth Driller are Connecticut, Wyoming, and Colorado.
 Watch out if you plan on working in Maine, Maryland, or Kentucky.
 These states have the worst job growth for this type of profession.